 There are three Binder-Builders™ thus far for Dr. Jay Wile’s Science in History curriculum for the elementary grades—one for each of the first three books in the series: Science in the Beginning, Science in the Ancient World, and Science in the Scientific Revolution.
-(You need the textbook to go with each Binder-Builder.)
-These were created with the approval of Dr. Wile who says, "Craft-oriented children will love using these Binder Builders to review the things they are learning in my elementary courses!"
-While Dr. Wile's textbooks are for grades one through six, the Binder-Builders are for only grades four through six.
+(You need the textbook that goes with each Binder-Builder.)
+These Binder-Builders were created with the approval of Dr. Wile who says, "Craft-oriented children will love using these Binder Builders to review the things they are learning in my elementary courses!"
+While Dr. Wile's textbooks are for grades one through six, the Binder-Builders are only for grades four through six.

-Think of Binder-Builders as a combination of a notebook and a lapbook.
+Think of each Binder-Builder as a combination of a notebook and a lapbook.
 They reinforce what students are learning in the textbooks, and they provide a single place for students to collect and present all of their work for each course.

-Each Binder-Builder is a PDF file with more than 400 pages.
-You will print out these pages on regular copy paper.
+Each Binder-Builder is a PDF file with more than 400 pages to print out on regular copy paper.
 Some pages will be cut up and folded, stapled, or glued to make mini-booklets that will be mounted on cardstock pages in the binder.
 Other Binder-Builder pages are worksheets for students to complete.
 Everything is assembled or collected into your own three-inch-thick, three-ring binder.

-All of the courses have six units with 15 lessons per unit─90 lessons in all, so the 90 cardstock pages result in a two-page spread for each lesson.
-The first part of the binder will be created on the cardstock pages (which are inserted before the tabbed separator pages).
-On the cardstock pages, you will glue a title page for each unit, two or three mini-booklets per lesson, and a journal page for each lesson that will be completed only by those Dr. Wile identifies as older and oldest students in his textbooks.
-Parents need to use their discretion as to how to categorize their students as youngest, older, or oldest.
+All of the Science in History courses have six units with 15 lessons per unit─90 lessons in all.
+The Binder-Builders mirror that layout for six units, and the 90 cardstock pages give students a two-page spread for each lesson.
+The first part of the binder will be created on the cardstock pages.
+On the cardstock pages, students will glue a title page for each unit and two or three mini-booklets per lesson.
+Students that fit into Dr. Wile's categories of older and oldest will also complete a journal page for each lesson that will go into this section of the binder.
+(As Dr. Wile explains, parents need to use their discretion as to how to categorize their students as youngest, older, or oldest.)

 All 90 of the lessons have two or three mini-booklets that students of all ages will construct and write in.
-While these can be printed on plain white paper, and students can color them with crayons or colored pencils, they don’t have to.
-You might even want to print some of them on colored paper to make them more attractive without coloring.
+These can be printed on plain white paper, and students can color them with crayons or colored pencils.
+You might want to print some of them on colored paper to make them more attractive without coloring.
 (It depends how much your children enjoy coloring.)
 The questions covered in the mini-booklets are those at the end of each lesson in the textbook that are identified for the youngest students (rather than for older and oldest students).

-The textbooks also have questions designated for older and oldest students, and those students will answer their questions on the journal pages, using either the forms for older or oldest students.
+The textbooks also have questions designated for older and oldest students, and students in those categories will answer their questions on the journal page forms for either older or oldest students.

-Vocabulary words and their definitions will be written on the unit pages that will be kept behind the Vocabulary tab.
-Experiment pages are to be used for recording information about each experiment: materials needed, what was done, and what the student learned.
+Vocabulary words and their definitions will be written on the forms that will be kept behind the Vocabulary tab.
+Experiment forms are to be used for recording information about each experiment: materials needed, what was done, and what the student learned.
 The Book form is to be used to list any additional books that were used for the unit.
-The Memory Verse form (found only in Science in the Beginning) is a copywork page with a verse that is to be copied and memorized during study of the unit.
+The Memory Verse form (found only in Science in the Beginning) is a copywork page with a verse that is to be copied and memorized.

 The Science in History series requires students to maintain a notebook for their work, even if it is not done with a Binder-Builder.
 The Binder-Builders provide pre-formatted pages for students to do their notebook work, a big help in itself.
 Some students might think that creating the mini-booklets is a waste of their time, and it might be if it does not suit their learning style.
 On the other hand, the creation of mini-booklets should help many students learn key points more effectively, and the arts-and-crafts aspect of the mini-booklets might make learning science more enjoyable.